Air Quality Support for Governments, Non-Profits, and Industry

 - Chemical transport model: Choice of US EPA CMAQ model, WRF-Chem, or CAMx, including the pre-processors for each

-- Dispersion Models: AERMOD and SCICHEM
+- Dispersion Models: AERMOD

 ASP (Aerosol Simulation Program) - ASP simulates the gas-phase, aerosol-phase, and heterogeneous chemistry of young biomass burning smoke plumes, including the formation of O3 and secondary inorganic and organic aerosol and estimation of aerosol optical properties.
 It has been used in several studies of the air quality and climate impacts of biomass burning, and has been incorporated into the Lagrangian particle dispersion model STILT and the large eddy simulation System for Atmospheric Modeling (SAM).
 For more information or a quote, please contact Matthew Alvarado.